KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OnScreenMenu by shbatm](https://github.com/shbatm/MMM-OnScreenMenu)

 1. Typo: Found `Magic Mirror` in file `MMM-OnScreenMenu.js`: Replace it with `MagicMirror²`.
+2. Recommendation: Found `jshint` in file `MMM-OnScreenMenu.js`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-3. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-OnSpotify by Fabrizz](https://github.com/Fabrizz/MMM-OnSpotify)